Gix075/boilerLess/README.md

 ### Default index.html
 This file must be the main html page of your project.
-Here you need to include the right css or less file.<br>
+Here you need to include the right css or less file.
-As you can read on project wiki, **boilerLess** provides two different way to use it: **all-in-one** file or **singles files** that is the default choise of this tool.<br>
-As you can see on our index.html, we decided to include on this page the compiled css single files:

 ```html
 <link rel="stylesheet" href="css/normalize.css">